Manassas Divorce Lawyers

 In arriving at a fair amount of child support, the court will similarly look at the needs of the children, as well as the financial assets, earnings, and needs of each parent.
 Virginia has enacted child support guidelines based on the relative and combined income of the parties, the number of children, and the time spent with the children.
 The guidelines provide for an adjustment for health insurance and day care for the children and assume that the non-custodial parent pays for the children during normal visitation.

 As for the visitation schedule, if the parents can agree on a certain arrangement, the court will usually approve the plan.
 A typical pattern is alternating weekends, a few weeks in the summer, and alternating holidays.
 The courts encourage visitation except in very extraordinary circumstances, though be aware that if the parents live a far distance apart they may need to negotiate a special longer-period plan.
+Child support can be complex, that's why we recommend working with an experienced and dedicated Manassas divorce lawyer.

 Alimony, or spousal support, can be periodic payments for a defined period or an indefinite basis, or it can be paid off in one lump-sum payment.
 Alimony is based upon the relative needs and resources of the parties, and the court will consider a spouse’s income from salaries and investments, as well as pension profit-sharing, retirement plans, and the education and ability of the parties.
 It will also adjust for whether the custodial parent must stay at home with the child instead of working.
 Note that death of one of the persons paying or receiving alimony or marriage of the person receiving alimony will terminate alimony unless the divorce settlement agreement provides otherwise.